sylvhama/sylvhama/README.md

-I'm a French web developer working remotely in Canada at Meta.
+I’m a French expat working remotely in Montreal.
+I 💖 crafting accessible and performant Web UIs with React.